Women’s Backpacking Gear List (2024) — My Ultralight Approach

 A good way to decide where to upgrade first is to consider $ per ounce, aka how many dollars you’re paying per ounce you save.

 • Save weight in certain categories first.
-A lightweight cook kit like the 1000 mL pot and stove from the Soto Amicus set weighs 8 oz and costs $50.
-A lightweight water filter like the Katadyn BeFree weighs 2.3 oz and costs $45, and it’s the lightest water filter you’ll ever need.
-Compare this to getting a lighter sleeping bag, which will almost always cost more than a heavier sleeping bag of the same warmth because sleeping bags achieve a lighter weight by using more expensive, higher quality down.
+A lightweight pot and stove from the Soto Amicus set weighs 8 oz and costs $50.
+A lightweight water filter like the Katadyn BeFree weighs 2.3 oz and costs $45.
+Compare this to getting a lighter sleeping bag, which is a much more expensive purchase.

 • Beware of diminishing returns.
-Going from traditional to lightweight gear is going to cost less than going from lightweight to ultralight gear.
-If you currently have a Kelty Cosmic 20, a relatively lightweight sleeping bag, upgrading to an even lighter sleeping bag like the Therm-a-Rest Questar 20 will be $350 to shave off just 9 oz.
+For example, if you currently have a Kelty Cosmic 20, a relatively lightweight sleeping bag, upgrading to an ultralight sleeping bag like the Therm-a-Rest Questar 20 will be $350 to shave off just 9 oz.

 It will always be expensive to upgrade to a lighter setup when you already have perfectly usable, but heavier gear.
 That’s why my first tip is to be a minimalist, because that’s free!